ClaireDons/BasalMeltCoupling/README.md

 ## 3. Running EC-Earth with freshwater coupled

 To run the model with the freshwater coupling turned on.
-Make sure that `config_run.xml` and `wrapper-hpc2020.sh` use the fwf=5 option and any other information EC-Earth needs as standard (e.g. experiment name, start date etc).
+Make sure that `config_run.xml` is set to use the fwf=5 option and any other information EC-Earth needs as standard (e.g. experiment name, start date etc).
 The initialised ice sheet model setup is modern day, so it is best to restart EC-Earth from the year 2000 or run BISICLES with 1850 conditions for several years until it stabilises.

 Copy or create a directory with the bisicles input data in your scratch directory.